teaching-networks/animation-server/docs/guide/GUIDE.md

 First of all, check that you have **Git** (https://git-scm.com/) installed in order to clone the repositories.

 For the Server you'll need a recent Java **JDK** version (at the time of writing its Java 13).
-To make sure its the correct one head over to the `build.gradle` file in the Server repository's root.
+To make sure its the correct one head over to the `build.gradle` file in the server repository's root.
-Should look something like this:
+The file should look something like this:

 ![Gradle build file screenshot](res/gradle-build-file-screenshot.png)

-All other dependencies should be installed automatically by the Server build tool **Gradle** when opening the projects in your favorite IDE.
+All other dependencies should be installed automatically by the server build tool **Gradle** when opening the projects in your favorite IDE.

-The Server is written in [Kotlin](https://kotlinlang.org) using the [Javalin Framework](https://javalin.io).
+The server is written in [Kotlin](https://kotlinlang.org) using the [Javalin Framework](https://javalin.io).

 If you're using IntelliJ IDEA it is recommended to install the [detekt plugin](https://plugins.jetbrains.com/plugin/10761-detekt).
 [Detekt](https://detekt.github.io/detekt/) is a static code analysis tool for